Airport station (MBTA): Silver Line

 Until 2005, the station was the primary rapid transit link between Boston to the airport.
 As part of Big Dig environmental mitigation, the state was mandated to run Silver Line service to the airport terminals.
 Full-time service from South Station began on June 1, 2005.
 This SL1 service has replaced the transfer at Airport station for many travelers, although the station still sees substantial airport traffic.

 Airport station was a proposed stop on the Urban Ring Project.
 The Urban Ring was to be a circumferential bus rapid transit (BRT) line designed to connect the current radial MBTA rail lines, to reduce overcrowding in the downtown stations, but it was canceled in 2010.
 Under draft plans released in 2008, a new surface-level BRT platform was to be built on the north side of the existing busway.
 Although the full project was shelved due to the MBTA's financial difficulties, some corridor routes received more limited work, including a branch of the Silver Line to Chelsea.
 The new branch separates from the SL1 route before Logan Airport; it stops at Airport station at the previously proposed spot, then runs over a haul road and a new busway constructed on a former section of the Grand Junction Railroad.
 The SL3 service began on April 21, 2018.

 Plans

 In October 2015, Massport released plans for a major expansion of Terminal E which would include a pedestrian bridge directly to the station.
 With half a mile between the terminal and the station, the moving walkways for the connection would be among the longest in the world.
 In April 2018, Massport announced a $15 million study of a possible automated people mover system to connect the Airport Station with the four terminals, rental car center, and economy parking.
 It would replace the shuttle busses and serve instead of the proposed walkway.
 Implementation was estimated to cost $1 billion and take ten years.

-Bus connections

-Massport operates free shuttle bus service between Airport station and the arrivals levels of Logan's airline terminals.
-Shuttle bus service operates seven days per week.
-All shuttle buses are wheelchair lift-equipped for handicapped accessibility.
-These services are: